ceejbot/toastmasters/08/talent.md

 # [fit] opportunity

 ^ What do I mean by this?
+Let's look at those two pieces.

 ---

 # [fit] Obsession

 ^ Handy word to cover motivation.
 And not just any motivation-- we're talking about being *driven*.
-I'd really like to ski jump, but not enough to go find a mountain with one of those ramp things and *do* it even once, never mind enough times to not fall on my face like that guy from the thrill of victory & the agony of defeat.
+I'd really like to ski jump, but not enough to go find a mountain with one of those ramp things and *do* it even once, never mind enough times to not fall on my face.

 ---

 # [fit] Interest
 # [fit] Drive

-^ This is the level of motivation that makes you skip doing other things because you are just *so* fascinated by this other thing.
+^ Two other words for this feeling.
+This is the level of motivation that makes you skip doing other things because you are just *so* fascinated by this one thing.
 For us here in this room, it's probably programming computers.

 ---

 # [fit] Opportunity

 ^ Access to resources.
 Doesn't do much good if you're obsessed with playing the guitar if you don't have one to play.
-Or if you get one but you don't have any instruction to get you over sticky points.
-Or if you lock yourself in the bedroom with a Les Paul and a stack of blues records, but everybody makes fun of you because you're a girl.
+Or you have a guitar but no instruction.
+Or if you lock yourself in the bedroom with a Les Paul and a stack of blues records, but you're a girl & get made fun of.

 ---

 # [fit] case study
 # [fit] Michael Phelps

+^ Let me show you an example.
+Michael Phelps.

 ---

 ![](http://footballmentaltoughness.com/wp-content/uploads/2013/01/michael-phelps-fly.jpg)

-^ Take Michael Phelps.
+^ This guy.
+Olympic medalist.
 A talented swimmer, right?
-Won all those Olympic medals.
+He must be!
 And Phelps *does* have some genetic advantages that help him swimming.
 He has a freakishly huge wingspan.
 You know what else he has?

 ---

-# [fit] Coaching
+# [fit] Coaching.
-# [fit] a pool
+# [fit] a pool.
-# [fit] time
-# [fit] parents
+# [fit] parents.

 ^ Access to a swimming pool when he was a kid.
 Coaching to help him learn how to swim.
 Time to swim.
 Parents who supported him.